TimHanewich/Misc-Articles/Thoughts-on-AI-August-2024/readme.md

 I think this is very telling for how the world may react to the continued macroeconomic effects of AI on the world economy, both in expected and unexpected ways.

-## "Copilot" is the correct name
+## "Copilot" is Genius Branding - It's Spot On!
 As I alluded to in the opening, I use LLM technology for *a lot* of things.
 Realistically, I don't think there is a day that goes by any more that I am not interfacing with an LLM.
 And my use of these involves everything from assistance in cooking, coding help, advice on handling challenging situations, preparing for meetings, and much much more.

 Llama 3.1, GPT-4o, and other frontier LLMs have truly become my "copilot".
 I remember playing Halo 3 in my childhood; the relationship I have with Llama-3.1, for example, reminds me a bit of the relationship The Master Chief has with Cortana, his AI companion.
 While of course there are some inadequacies at the moment, an LLM is truly my daily companion, in my work and personal life.

 In the future, I can't wait until we find further ways to integrate this technology into our daily lives.
 The [Humane Pin](https://humane.com/) and [Rabbit R1](https://www.rabbit.tech/) try to accomplish this, but I don't think this is really the future.
 Immediate near term (3-5 years), I'm not sure what this will look like.
 But long term, I could easily see a future where it is commonplace for humans to install a small implant in the skull/brain to allow a machine-to-human interface.
-All sensory perception will be fed to a model (models like GPT-4o are alreayd multi-modal, allegedly accepting text, audio, and video inputs), the model will record "memories" in its own format and will retrieve these as needed, and model output will be immediately made available to the human through additional sensory perception or neural feedback.
+All sensory perception will be fed to a model (models like GPT-4o are already multi-modal, allegedly accepting text, audio, and video inputs), the model will record "memories" in its own format and will retrieve these as needed, and model output will be immediately made available to the human through additional sensory perception or neural feedback.

 Neuralink has already made incredible strides in this, successfully implanting one of their "N1" devices in the brain of Noland Arbaugh, their first patient.
 [The results were successful](https://neuralink.com/blog/prime-study-progress-update/), with Noland quickly learning how to use the technology to control a cursor on a screen, purely through thought.